 Tom’s teaching and blues advocacy includes workshops, seminars, lectures and recitals delivered to learning institutions in the United Kingdom and mainland Europe.
 Before being appointed to LAU, Tom taught undergraduate modules at University of Salford and BIMM Manchester.

-Tom’s journalistic writing is regularly featured in specialist music publications including Blues In Britain magazine, and his original research papers and book reviews are published in several international peer-reviewed journals.
-Tom’s chapter on the blues in Britain during the 1950s and 1960s was published by Equinox Press in April 2018, and his most recent publication is a co-edited book by David Sanjek, published in September 2018 by Routledge.
-Tom’s chapter on the influence of Blues in the work of Prince is scheduled for publication by Bloomsbury in June 2020.
+Tom’s writing is featured in specialist music publications including Blues In Britain magazine, and his original research papers and book reviews are published in several international peer-reviewed journals.
+Tom’s chapter on the blues in Britain during the 1950s and 1960s was published by Equinox Press in April 2018, alongside a co-edited book by David Sanjek, published in September 2018 by Routledge.
+Tom’s most recent chapter on the influence of Blues in the work of Prince was published by Bloomsbury in June 2020.
 Forthcoming chapters on Little Richard and Robert Johnson will be published in 2022 and 2023 respectively.